-1. Be employed by a municipality as a municipal revenue officer, business license inspector, revenue examiner, finance officer, tax auditor, city clerk or municipal official responsible for the administration and/or enforcement of tax laws of a municipal government within the State of Alabama for at least three years.
-[This three year requirement may be fulfilled concurrently with the educational requirement.]
+1. Be employed by a municipality as a municipal revenue officer, business license inspector, revenue examiner, finance officer, tax auditor, city clerk or municipal official responsible for the administration and/or enforcement of tax laws of a municipal government within the State of Alabama for at least two years.
+[This two year requirement may be fulfilled concurrently with the educational requirement.]

 2. Be a member of the Alabama Municipal Revenue Officers Association, Inc.

 3. Submit an approved Certified Municipal Revenue Officer's application with appropriate documentation.

 4. Furnish a letter of recommendation from a sponsor, i.e., a fellow revenue officer, a city council member or the mayor.

 9.03 - CANDIDACY REQUIREMENTS.
 To become a candidate for the professional designation of a Certified Municipal Revenue Officer (C.M.R.O.), a participant must successfully complete each of the four educational sessions of the training program and be a Regular member of AMROA for all years of testing.
 Successful completion of the sessions consists of two components, the attendance component and the testing component.
 The attendance component requires the participant to attend each of the four uniquely numbered sessions.
 The attendance component permits participants to miss only one two-hour class for two 2 1/2 day sessions without sacrificing the opportunity to test for the entire session during which the class was not attended.
 Any person admitted into the CMRO program prior to April 2017 and has completed two or more sessions will remain under the by-laws in effect prior to July 2016 and obtain certification as previously required by completing a total of six 20-hour sessions.
 The testing component requires that the candidate pass the tests given at each uniquely numbered course session.